 Aim to be in the top 2% of your organization.
 Of course, it won’t happen tomorrow, and it won’t be easy, but always strive for the top.

 2. Recognize that sales is a process.

 Sales is not an art.
 Sales is a science and a technology.

-HubSpot VP of Sales Pete Caputa and Harvard Business School professor and former HubSpot CRO Mark Roberge are some of the most successful sales executives I know.
+Pete Caputa, CEO of Databox and former VP of Sales at HubSpot, and Harvard Business School professor and former HubSpot CRO Mark Roberge are some of the most successful sales executives I know.
 They’re scientists, and they excel at making the classic sales process scalable.
 If you’re not looking at sales as a process, you’re missing the boat.